-NBA Rumors Phoenix Suns Trading Greg Monroe To Cleveland?
+NBA Rumors: Phoenix Suns Trading Greg Monroe To Cleveland?

 After acquiring him from the Milwaukee Bucks, the Phoenix Suns are actively shopping center Greg Monroe.
 With a plethora of big men on the Suns’ roster, the 27-year-old big man is obviously an odd fit in Phoenix, especially now that they are in the middle of the rebuilding process.
-Since making him available on the trade market, the Cleveland Cavaliers emerged as one of the top trade destinations for Monroe.
+Since making him available in the trade market, the Cleveland Cavaliers emerged as one of the top trade destinations for Monroe.

 After losing Tristan Thompson due to injury, the Cavaliers are rumored to be out on the market looking for a center.
 They currently lack frontcourt depth behind Kevin Love and Jae Crowder.
 Though Cleveland has Channing Frye and Ante Zizic, none of them could play center effectively.